 Types of Felony Offenses Our Columbus Law Firm Can Handle

-The attorneys at Koenig & Owen, LLC, are well-versed in all areas of Ohio criminal law.
+The attorneys at James D. Owen, LLC, are well-versed in all areas of Ohio criminal law.
 As such, we are more than capable of handling a wide range of felony cases, including:

 The state of Ohio closely regulates the sale, possession, and production of controlled substances within its borders.
 As a result, police officers in the City of Columbus regularly arrest people on suspicion of committing drug offenses such as:

-Over the years, the experienced attorneys at Koenig & Owen, LLC, have helped a plethora of Franklin County residents beat drug charges of this nature.
+Over the years, the experienced attorneys at James D. Owen, LLC, have helped a plethora of Franklin County residents beat drug charges of this nature.

 Drunk Driving Offenses